 Options for Eyelid Surgery

-There are three types of blepharoplasty.
+There are different types of blepharoplasty.
 The right one for you depends on your individual needs.
 These procedures are often done under local anesthesia or minimal sedation in an outpatient surgery setting.
 Upper and lower eyelid surgery with laser skin resurfacing takes about 90 minutes in total.

 - Upper and lower blepharoplasty combines the two surgeries.
 If needed, they can be performed at the same time.

 If you’re considering blepharoplasty, look for a doctor who specializes in the procedure.
 For example, Dr. Fowler said, “It’s the surgery I perform most often.”
 As an oculoplastic surgeon, she is board-certified in ophthalmology and oculofacial surgery.
 She completed an ophthalmology residency and additional fellowship training in plastic and reconstructive surgery on the eyes and face.

 How Long Do Blepharoplasty Results Last?

 While nothing can stop the aging process, the results of blepharoplasty tend to last.
 In general, Dr. Fowler said, people are happy with their appearance for many years following the procedure.